empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 ```
 ::: note

-You can cange the snippet configuration values once the project is deployed.
+You can change the snippet configuration values once the project is deployed.
 Use the `/x-archetype/public/snippet-script.js` file to perform hot changes for the snippet parameters.
 For more information on the supported parameters, check out [Snippet configuration](#snippet-configuration).

 :::